edgeandnode/hardhat-secure-accounts/README.md

 - Exercise caution when using this plugin!
 For any serious production work you should use more reliable and safe ways of securing your keys/contracts such as hardware wallets, multisigs, ownable contracts, etc.

-- Because of how [repl](https://github.com/nodejs/repl) works it's not possible to use most of the popular prompt libraries while working on repl environments such as `hardhat console`.
+- Because of how [repl](https://github.com/nodejs/repl) works it's not possible to use most of the popular prompt libraries while working on repl environments such as `npx hardhat console`.
 The plugin supports these environments via usage of [prompt-sync](https://www.npmjs.com/package/prompt-sync) which is a project that's not actively maintained (and it doesn't look as nice!).
 Please use with caution.

 ## Installation